- Michael Thompson

-I was driving down a single-lane street in downtown Barcelona during the morning rush.
-When suddenly the driver of the car in front of me slammed on his brakes, got out of his car and walked into a corner bar, leaving not only me, but a line of people waiting.
+I was driving down a single-lane street in downtown Barcelona during the morning rush when suddenly the driver of the car in front of me slammed on his brakes and came to a screeching halt.
+After I got my bearings, I then watched the guy get out of his car and walked into a corner bar — leaving not only me but a line of people waiting.

 As you might imagine, chaos ensued.
 In a flash the signs of spring sun were replaced with dark clouds of raining F-bombs.